b-pardi/Research/BraTaDio_Fn/README.md

 - refactor analyze() to put each opt into its own function

 ### CHANGE LOG

+4/29
+- began plot customizations class and figured out inheritance issue (instantiated in App class)
+- added color wheel customization to plot opts window for each overtone
+- added json dump function to save plot preferences
+- added all other plot customization options to window
+- added default values option to set options to default, also means having a default values json file
+- fixed bug so plot customizations dictionary is initialized to previously saved values instead of resetting everytime

 4/27
 - error check for linear regression if different number overtones selected than saved in stats files